JCrobe/NTDS19_FWBF/README.md

 The data can be accessed at [this link](https://github.com/mdeff/fma).

 # Our final data story:
-The code for data scraping, preprocessing, network analysis and predictions can be found on our this repository.
+The code for data scraping is written in the [SpotipyScrapper.ipynb](https://github.com/JCrobe/NTDS19_FWBF/blob/master/SpotipyScrapper.ipynb) file, and the main part of the analysis, i.e. preprocessing, network analysis and predictions can be found on the [FWBF_Analysis](https://github.com/JCrobe/NTDS19_FWBF/blob/master/FWBF_Analysis.ipynb) file.
 The data story we created from this material and slides we used to present our work are just a [click away](https://drive.google.com/drive/folders/1J6MsVLlporCuafAk5HRxlQcDVDAnDyy4?usp=sharing).
 We hope you'll enjoy exploring it!

 # Team members: